William H. Seward: Mexico

 Mexico was strife-torn in the early 1860s, as it often had been in the fifty years since its independence.
 There had been 36 changes of government and 73 presidents, and a refusal to pay foreign debts.
 France, Spain, and Great Britain joined together to intervene in 1861 on the pretext of protecting their nationals, and to secure repayment of debt.
 Spain and the British soon withdrew, but France remained.
 Seward realized that a challenge to France at this point might provoke its intervention on the Confederate side, so he stayed quiet.
-In 1864, French emperor Napoleon III set his cousin, Archduke Maximilian of Austria on the Mexican throne, with French military support.
+In 1864, French emperor Napoleon III set Archduke Maximilian of Austria on the Mexican throne, with French military support.
 Seward used strident language publicly but was privately conciliatory toward the French.

 The Confederates had been supportive of France's actions.
 Upon returning to work after the assassination attempt, Seward warned France that the U.S. still wanted the French gone from Mexico.
 Napoleon feared that the large, battle-tested American army would be used against his troops.
 Seward remained conciliatory, and in January 1866, Napoleon agreed to withdraw his troops after a twelve- to eighteen-month period, during which time Maximilian could consolidate his position against the insurgency led by Benito Juárez.

 In December 1865, Seward bluntly told Napoleon that the United States desired friendship, but, "this policy would be brought into imminent Jeopardy unless France could deem it consistent with her interest and honor to desist from the prosecution of armed intervention in Mexico."
 Napoleon tried to postpone the French departure, but the Americans had General Phil Sheridan and an experienced combat army on the north bank of the Rio Grande and Seward held firm.
 Napoleon suggested a new Mexican government that would exclude both Maximilian and Juárez.
 The Americans had recognized Juárez as the legitimate president and were not willing to consider this.
 In the meantime, Juárez, with the help of American military aid, was advancing through northeast Mexico.
 The French withdrew in early 1867.
 Maximilian stayed behind but was soon captured by Juárez's troops.
 Although both the U.S. and France urged Juárez against it, the deposed emperor was executed by firing squad on June 19, 1867.